2004seraph/CyanArgParser/README.md

 # CyanArgParser

-This is a simple C++17 argument parser made mainly for my own use, hence its design and featureset will probably only appease me.
+This is a simple C++17 argument parser made mainly for my own use as well as practice, hence its design and featureset will probably only appease me.
 I have however attempted to make the interface as intuitive as possible.

 ## How to use